 Seven years, eight years of the Clinton Foundation work, not a single U.S. attorney's investigation from any of the Democratic U.S. attorneys in New York or anywhere, and not a whimper from anybody in Congress.

-Never they should they should bring into Congress every one of those former U.S. attorneys from the Eastern District of New York.
+They should bring into Congress every one of those former U.S. attorneys from the Eastern District of New York.

 They have everything.

-Peter Schweitzer's stuff is unbelievable.
+Peter Schweitzer stuff is unbelievable.

 It's a prima fascia case of criminal activity, and the Republican Congress has done nothing to look at it.